nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanoscale dimensions of the materials and systems used in nano-DD.

-### Expanded Definition and Usage\nNano-DD technologies are particularly transformative in fields such as oncology, where they enable precise drug targeting to tumors, reducing the collateral damage to healthy cells that traditional treatments often cause.
+### Expanded Definition and Usage:
+Nano-DD technologies are particularly transformative in fields such as oncology, where they enable precise drug targeting to tumors, reducing the collateral damage to healthy cells that traditional treatments often cause.
 These systems also play a crucial role in enhancing the solubility and bioavailability of drugs that are poorly soluble in water, thus widening the range of effective therapeutics.
 Furthermore, nano-DD is instrumental in developing combination therapies, where multiple drugs are co-delivered to enhance synergistic effects against complex diseases.

 This lexical analysis provides a comprehensive understanding of 'nano-dd' by mapping its relationships with other concepts and terms, which is essential for experts in nanomedicine and pharmaceutical technology.
 Such a dictionary can enhance communication among professionals and facilitate interdisciplinary collaboration."